xximjasonxx/DevOps-Sample/README.md

 The goal is to show how we MIGHT organize a multi-service architecture in future projects and how we might pass data created such that our scripts enable true environments.

+### Infrastructure vs Code Changes
+Each build script is setup to only listen for changes within their relevant directories, all Infrastructure folders are stored at the root level under the **infrastructure** folder.
+This is to ensure that infrastructure changes can be made **WITHOUT** going through a complete build process where there are no code changes.

+This is achieved by using two artifact types within the Release pipeline: Source and Build.
+Build is commonly seen and will kick the release pipeline off automatically when there is a code change that results in a succuessful build.
+The Source type is seen less often but enables us to start the Release process manually when tweaking infrastructure - the Release will then use the latest build when creating the release.

 ## AuthApi
 AuthApi serves as a simple JWT broker service issueing tokens to connecting users.
 Authenticated requests to other services must use this JWT token to be allowed to call endpoints